Reporting Identity Theft by a Family Member

 Report the Identity Theft to Your BankLet your bank know that your identity was stolen and that you may need to cancel or block certain transactions.
 Many banks and credit card providers will actually help you reverse charges and freeze transactions to get some or all of your money back and prevent follow-up thefts.
 Request replacement cards and change your login information while you're working with your bank.

-File a Report with the Federal Trade Commission (FTC)The FTC is responsible for legal trade in the US, and many forms of identity theft like credit card theft and false transactions need to be reported to them.
+File a Report with the Federal Trade Commission (FTC)The FTC is responsible for trade in the US, and many forms of identity theft like credit card theft and false transactions need to be reported to them.
 This will also protect you from any related charges should transactions in your name turn out to be fraudulent or false.

 File a Report with the IRSIf the identity thief filed unemployment claims or tax returns, you'd need to file a report with the IRS.
 This will protect you from tax return fraud charges and start the ball rolling on sorting out your accounts for accurate filing this year.